 Employees shall accrue vacation hours at the rate specified in the above table.
-The City 2021-2023 City of Petaluma / Unit 8 Compensation Plan 3
+The City

-Manager may at his/her discretion set an annual vacation accrual rate for an employee above the accrual rate in the table in section 5.
+Manager may at their discretion set an annual vacation accrual rate for an employee above the accrual rate in the table in section 5.

 Vacation time shall not be accumulated in excess of three (3) years or three times an employee's annual vacation accrual as indicated in the vacation chart above.